SETI/rms-cspyce/README-developers.md

 Separate permission needs to be provided for both PyPI and Test PyPI.
 For now, only Frank and Rob can do this.
-They should visit the two folloing URLs in turn and add you as a collaborator.
+They should visit these two URLs and add you as a collaborator.
 - https://pypi.org/manage/project/cspyce/collaboration/
 - https://test.pypi.org/manage/project/cspyce/collaboration

 #### Create tokens for PyPI and Test PyPI

-Perform the following steps for both PyPI and Test PyPI.
+PyPI and Test PyPI have separate API tokens.

-Visit the following two URLs in turn:
+Visit each of the following two URLs in turn:
   - https://pypi.org/manage/account/token/
   - https://test.pypi.org/manage/account/token